WHO WE ARE

-Jerkwater Canoe Co., Inc. has been providing canoeing equipment and running scenic river, paddling trips on the class I, flat waters of the Colorado River in the Arizona/California/Nevada region for over 40 years We are the most experienced and widest equipped canoe livery west of the Mississippi River and provide the only full-service canoe rental on the Colorado River in the Tri-State, Route 66 area.
-We cover Hoover Dam to Imperial Dam and everything in between!
+Jerkwater Canoe Co., Inc. has been providing canoeing equipment and running scenic river, paddling trips on the class I, flat waters of the Colorado River in the Arizona/California/Nevada region for over 40 years.
+We cover Hoover Dam to Parker Dam and everything in between!

-Jerkwater Canoe Co., Inc. is licensed by the National Park to provide canoeing adventures at the base of Hoover for Black Canyon outings.
-We maintain a base of operations for all expeditions at Moabi Regional Park on the Colorado River at Needles, California.
+Jerkwater Canoe Co., Inc. is licensed by the National Park Service to provide canoeing adventures at the base of Hoover Dam for Black Canyon outings.
+We maintain a base of operations in Topock, Arizona, where Route 66 crosses the Colorado River.
 Paddle trips within driving distance of all of Southern California include multi-day and single-day paddle craft excursions.

 People often ask us about our name and how it originated – so here’s the straight stuff:

-Back in the old days, when steam railroads were the hottest thing going – The innovative method of travel into the West, the train engines had to have access to fresh water all along the route.
-Many little towns and some larger ones grew up along the route as water towers were constructed and staffed to replenish the steam engines in the least possible amount of time.
+Back in the 19th century, steam railroads were the hottest thing going – the innovative method of travel into the West.
+These locomotives required access to fresh water along the entire route to refill the boilers.
+Many small towns, and some larger ones, grew up along the routes as water towers were constructed and staffed to replenish the steam engines in the least possible amount of time.

 Tiny, no-name water stops along the steam rail line – necessarily next to creeks, rivers and other water sources – had no towers (or anything else, for that matter).
 The trainmen had to get off and carry water to the engine by hand – they were “jerking water”.
 That stop on the line was a “Jerkwater Town” – generally unpopular with trainmen.